knife-block/knife-block/README.md

 **Please note - this script will check to see if knife.rb exists and whether it is a symlink or not.**

 **If knife.rb is *not* a symlink, the program will exit immediately and tell you what to do.**

-Copy the knifeblock.rb file into ~/.chef/plugins/knife and run one of the following commands:

 #### List all available servers
 (This command will also tell you which server is currently selected)